 In early 2011, Pansy Ho was involved in a dispute with her father, Stanley Ho, and other members of the Ho family and companies controlled by them regarding, in part, the issuance of shares in, and ownership of, Lanceford, which at that time held 31.7% of the share capital of STDM, the controlling shareholder of SJM.
 In March 2011, Stanley Ho and his family members, including Pansy Ho, entered into a settlement agreement to resolve the dispute.
 As part of the settlement, Stanley Ho discontinued all the legal proceedings commenced on his behalf in connection with the dispute.
+The Company is of the view that neither the dispute nor the settlement of the same has had or will have a material impact on its management or business.
 For further details, see the section headed "Business - Legal Compliance and Proceedings" in this document.